 - 4.1.
-Effective planning should help parents, children and young people with SEN express their needs, wishes and goals, and should: - 4.1.1.
-Focus on the child or young person as an individual, not their SEN label. - 4.1.2.
-Be easy for children, young people and their parents to understand and use clear ordinary language and images, rather than professional jargon. - 4.1.3.
-Highlight the child or young person's strengths and capacities. - 4.1.4.
+Effective organisation on the part of the agencies, including the school, to help parents, children and young people with SEND express their needs, wishes and goals: - 4.1.1.
+Focus on the child or young person as an individual, not their SEND label. - 4.1.2.
+Be easy for children, young people and their parents to understand and use clear ordinary language and images, rather than professional jargon to make informed choices. - 4.1.3.
+Highlight the child or young person's strengths and capabilities. - 4.1.4.
 Enable the child or young person, and those who know them best, to say what they have done, what they are interested in and what outcomes they are seeking in future. - 4.1.5.
 Tailor support to the needs of the individual. - 4.1.6.
 Organise assessments to minimise demands on families. - 4.1.7.
-Bring together relevant professionals to discuss and agree together the overall approach.
+Bring together relevant professionals to discuss and agree together the overall approach. - 4.1.8.
+To continually act in the best interests of the child and their family and be mindful of the impact and intention regarding the outcomes made. - 4.1.9.
+To ensure equity and equality for pupils including those with SEND.